 I’ve been doing this long enough to remember when selling your MSP meant a handshake with the local competitor who wanted your customer list.
 Maybe a round of golf first.
 Those days are gone.

-Here's what I tell every MSP owner who calls me after their first LOI lands: the buyer doesn't care about your revenue.
+Here’s what I tell every MSP owner who calls me after their first LOI lands — and there’s a real debate about whether PE is turning the channel into a corporate machine — the buyer doesn’t care about your revenue.
 They care about your EBITDA margin and the contract terms underneath it.
+And if you’re PE-backed, the employee churn data should inform how you structure the deal.
 If your margins are under 15% and your customers are on month-to-month agreements, that 8x multiple they dangled in the meeting?
-It'll be 5x by the time the quality of earnings report comes back.
-I've watched it happen more times than I can count.
+It’ll be 5x by the time the quality of earnings report comes back.
+I’ve watched it happen more times than I can count.

-The smart move in 2026 isn't selling.
-It isn't holding, either.
-It's getting your house in order so you can do whichever one makes sense when the time comes.
+The smart move in 2026 isn’t selling.
+It isn’t holding, either.
+It’s getting your house in order — understanding the MSP profitability paradox and where you sit in it — so you can do whichever one makes sense when the time comes.